LinuxHari/react-redux-pizza-store/README.md

+<a href = "https://bizzo-react.netlify.app/">Visit Bizzo</a>

-# A pizza store created with React in which users can order pizzas and track those orders.
+# Bizzo a pizza store created with React in which users can order pizzas and track those orders.

 #### Here `Redux Toolkit` is used for state management.